pipewrk/geekist.co/cm8d1fb2u000409jx1g2mcyvf.md

 | Perf (Page Load) | Yes | Partial | Heavy | Yes |
 | Client JS | No | Yes | Yes (dApps) | Optional |

-> Web0+ is what Web1 would have been, if we had today’s hardware, compression, and smarter rendering.
+> WebO+ is what Web1 would have been, if we had today’s hardware, compression, and smarter rendering.

 ### What it does right.